Ersanio/snes-assembly-book/docs/math/shift.md

 |**ROL**|Rotate A or memory left|Moves bits left once with carry, wrapping the bits around|
 |**ROR**|Rotate A or memory right|Moves bits right once with carry, wrapping the bits around|

-They behave the same as LSR and ASL, except they are using the carry flag as an extra bit in order to make the bits 'wrap' around.
-This means that the value can't be 'stuck' at $00 eventually, like it happens in ASL and LSR.
+They behave the same as LSR and ASL, except they are using the carry flag as an extra bit in order to make the bits "wrap" around.
+This means that the value can't be "stuck" at $00 eventually, like it happens in ASL and LSR.
 This is why they're called rotate, rather than shift.

 Here's an example of ROL:
 ```